How to conduct a brand health check?

 1. Brand awareness

 Brand awareness will tell you how familiar consumers are with the qualities or image of your brand.
+The best way to measure brand recall is to use a social listening tool.

 A healthy brand will have not only high brand awareness levels, but also the buzz it generates will be mainly positive.